Boaters can have serious, negative impacts on Florida’s waterways!

 As the population of south Florida and the Florida Keys grows, boater’s impact on the marine environment will become an increasingly serious problem to manage.

-Damage is especially intense in south Florida and around the Florida Keys, which are some of the most fragile marine ecosystems in the world.
+Damage is especially intense in south Florida, Everglades National Park and around the Florida Keys, which are some of the most fragile marine ecosystems in the world.

 The populations of coastal counties in South Florida are growing at an unsustainable rate.
 This puts additional pressure on marine ecosystems and strains our delicate marine environments.

 Many counties in south Florida, including Monroe, Lee, Collier, Monroe, Dade, Broward and Palm Beach counties, are growing rapidly.